-The interim consolidated financial statements of Salmones Camanchaca S.A. comprise the financial statements of the parent company and its subsidiaries as of September 30, 2023, December 31, 2022 and September 30, 2022.
-They include assets and liabilities, results and cash flows as of September 30, 2023, December 31, 2022 and September 30, 2022, and have been prepared using consistent accounting policies.
+The consolidated financial statements of Salmones Camanchaca S.A. comprise the financial statements of the parent company and its subsidiaries as of December 31, 2023 and December 31, 2022.
+They include assets and liabilities, results and cash flows as of December 31, 2023 and December 31, 2022, and have been prepared using consistent accounting policies.

-Balances with related companies, income and expenses, and unrealized gains and losses have been eliminated, and the participation of non-controlling investors has been recognized under "Non-controlling interests"
+Balances with related companies, income and expenses, and unrealized gains and losses have been eliminated, and the participation of non-controlling investors has been recognized under "Non-controlling interests".